 - The incision may also travel along the back of the ear, near the fold where the ear meets the side of the head and slightly along the posterior hairline

-These scars hide well because they blend into the natural curves and lines.
-Once the incisions have matured, the majority of women are not concerned with visible facelift scars.
+Any scars from Facelift surgery hide well because they blend into the natural curves and lines of the skin.
+Once the incisions have matured, the majority of patients are not concerned with visible Facelift scars.

 The next morning, Dr. Tong will visit you to remove the dressings.
 Afterwards, he will allow you to be picked up by your family/friend(s) to go home.
 At home, you should rest and relax as much as possible.
 You may do non-strenuous activities, such as watching television, reading, and making small meals.
 It is best to sleep in a reclining chair or use multiple pillows to keep your head elevated when you sleep.
 This helps decrease facial swelling.

-Pain is typically mild.
+Pain following Facelift surgery is typically mild.
 Dr. Tong will prescribe pain medication, which can be used during this time.
 You will have some bruising that lasts 1-2 weeks.
-The majority of patients return (non-strenuous) work at 10-14 days.
+The majority of patients return to (non-strenuous) work at 10-14 days.

 Will I Have Visible Facelift Scars?